Joshhaws/no-more-jacob-smith-api/STRAVA_SETUP.md

 4. Authorize the app in Strava
 5. You should be redirected back and see "✓ Connected to Strava"

-## Step 5: Sync Segment Data
+## Step 5: View Segment Data

 Once connected:

-1. **Sync Individual Segment**: Click the 🔄 button next to any segment with a Strava URL
-2. **Sync All Segments**: Click "Sync All Segments" in the header

-The sync will update:
+1. **View Personal Stats**: Expand any segment row in the table to see your personal statistics
+2. **Automatic Fetching**: Personal stats are fetched automatically when you expand a segment row

+The accordion view shows:
-- Personal Best Time
+- Personal Best Effort (clickable link to Strava activity)
 - Personal Best Pace
+- Grade Adjusted Pace (GAP)
-- Personal Attempts
+- Your Attempts
 - Last Attempt Date
+- Crown Information (editable inline)

 ## API Endpoints